rickspark4/Disease_Prediction/README.md

 ### How to use Tool :

-1) Tool is in the form of .py file
+1) Tool is in the form of Prediction.py file

 2) To get Disease as a output user has to Enter total number of symtoms he/she wants to enter.
-After entering number user can enter their symptoms one by one.
+After entering number user can enter their symptoms one by one (User must enter symptoms from Dictionary provided in prediction.py file ).

 3) after Entering symptoms top 3 most probable disease will return in the decending order of the probablity.